cncf/tag-security/assessments/projects/cubefs/self-assessment.md

   * Actors: Client Application, DataNode/Replica Subsystem, Metadata Subsystem
   * Security Checks: The first step will be authentication and authorization of the client application performing the write operations.
 Next, access control checks to ensure the client has the necessary permissions to write the data.
 Finally, data integrity checks during the write process to prevent data tampering or corruption
   * Use of Sensitive Data: This will include two things, first, secure transmission of sensitive data from the client to CubeFS, potentially involving encryption, and second, handling access credentials securely to authorize the write operation
-  * Actor Interaction: The client interacts with the DataNode/Replica Subsystem for data storage and the Metadata Subsystem to update metadata information
+  * Actor Interaction: The Client Application initiates read operations by obtaining metadata from the Metadata Subsystem, which directs it to data blocks through the DataNode/Replica Subsystem.
+For write operations, the Client updates metadata through the Metadata Subsystem and sends data to the DataNode/Replica Subsystem, ensuring consistency and integrity across the distributed file system

 * **Metadata Update** -
   * Actors: Metadata Subsystem, Master Node